openjdk/guide/src/index.md

 ## Filing a Bug

 When a new failure is found in the JDK a bug should be filed to describe and track the issue.
-Depending on your role in the OpenJDK you can either use the [Bug Report Tool](https://bugreport.java.com/) or, if you are registered in the [OpenJDK Census](https://openjdk.java.net/census), report the bug directly in [JBS](https://bugs.openjdk.java.net/).
+Depending on your role in OpenJDK you can either use the [Bug Report Tool](https://bugreport.java.com/) or, if you are registered in the [OpenJDK Census](https://openjdk.java.net/census), report the bug directly in [JBS](https://bugs.openjdk.java.net/).
 Try to make the bug report as complete as possible to make it easier to triage and investigate the bug.

 A few things to keep in mind when filing a new bug: